vzaccaria/website/posts/2014-01-14-slides-of-my-talk-at-politecnico-held-on-january-13th,-2014.md

 ---
-title: Slides of my talk at Politecnico held on January 13th, 2014
+title: Slides of my talk at Politecnico
 date: 2014-01-14 10:52:10

 layout: post